changetocoding/PyLoreKelly/Week9/Readme.md

 ## Homework
 Recreate the dictionary class with some changes
-1. Use len(string) instead for the hashing function
-2. Add a remove method
+1. Add a remove method

 Create your own string builder class